 Globally, we face enormous sustainability challenges.
-We have a much greater chance of success in overcoming these challenges and increasing our positive impact through partnerships with all our stakeholders.
-Collaboration creates better outcomes, and we look for opportunities to work with industry bodies, NGO’s, research and educational institutions, customers, suppliers and peers to create innovative solutions and shared value, leveraging our core capabilities, assets and networks.
+By collaborating with industry bodies, NGO’s, research and educational institutions, customers, suppliers and peers to create innovative solutions and shared value, leveraging our core capabilities, assets and networks, we look to overcome these sustainability challenges and create better outcomes for our people and our planet.

 Our current partnerships